viniciusban/viniciusban.github.io/resume.md

 ## Overview ##

-I develop systems for the web, with focus on the backend.

 5+ years in Python, Django, shell script and SQL databases.
 Lately I have been delivering/consuming REST APIs.

+I develop systems for the web, with focus on the backend.
 I have worked in Telecom, Energy, Fintech, Inventory, Scientific research, and Health, for the government, big corporations and small startups.

+Also, I am the author of a [technical blog](https://awesomemess.com) and speaker at conferences.
+I made some contributions to open source software and helped translate 2 books into Brazilian Portuguese.
+More about this, below.

 I am Brazilian, and Brazilian Portuguese is my mother tongue.
 Contact me at viniciusban@gmail.com.